-Priority Actions Status Progress of Australian Government Response (Year One) 3.1 All jurisdictions maintain or, where not already in place, establish a suicide register and mechanisms for the routine collection and timely sharing of data on suicide, suicide attempts and self-harm.
-Suicide registers have been established in NSW, QLD, VIC, TAS Suicide registers are progressing in ACT, NT and SA There has been no commitment to a register in WA More work is required to increase timely sharing of data at the local level.
-There are major gaps in data on self-harm and suicide attempts that need to be addressed as a priority across a number of community data points 3.2 Regular national surveys to determine the population prevalence of suicidal ideation, self-harm and suicide attempts and to ensure adequate data capture - including in relation to priority populations.
-The National Mental Health and Wellbeing survey was undertaken last year however results released to date have not included any substantial suicide prevention data, including the estimated number of annual suicide attempts.
-More comprehensive results are to be released in mid-2022 including the number of Australians including self-harm and suicidality This was the first time the survey was commissioned in 12 years and there is no clear commitment to regular surveys The Government has also committed \$30.5m funding over 7 years to measure mental health in the Aboriginal and Torres Strait Islander population.
-The survey will be co-designed and implemented with Aboriginal and Torres Strait Islander peoples, to ensure it is culturally appropriate and meets the needs of the community The Government has committed \$18.8 million over 3 years from 2022-23 to undertake a child mental health and wellbeing study with at least one follow-up survey 3.3 The National Office for Suicide Prevention to lead: (a) the development of a national outcomes framework for suicide prevention, informed by lived experience, to be applied at the program and service level as well as the national level; and (b) the development of national definitions of, and standards for, self-harm and suicide attempts.
-The NSPO has been established, with responsibility for these actions, but it is unclear yet whether progress is being made on these priorities The National Agreement commits to developing and reporting on a range of indicators, outcome measures and KPIs which reflect the objectives and goals of the Agreement
+Priority Actions Status Progress of Australian Government Response 3.1 All jurisdictions maintain or, where not already in place, establish a suicide register and mechanisms for the routine collection and timely sharing of data on suicide, suicide attempts and self-harm.
+Suicide registers have been established in Victoria, Queensland, New South Wales, South Australia, Australian Capital Territory and Tasmania.
+Work is underway to establish registers in the Northern Territory and Western Australia.
+To date only Victoria and New South Wales publicly report suspected deaths by suicide in a regular, timely way.
+More work is required to increase timely sharing of data on suicide attempts and self-harm, the National Suicide and Self-Harm Monitoring System is making positive progress.
+3.2 Regular national surveys to determine the population prevalence of suicidal ideation, self-harm and suicide attempts and to ensure adequate data capture - including in relation to priority populations.
+The National Mental Health and Wellbeing survey was undertaken in late 2021 with first cohort data released in mid-2022.
+The data released did not include a reliable updated figure on the number of annual suicide attempts in Australia but an updated figure is expected by the end of 2023.
+This was the first time the survey was commissioned in 12 years and there is no clear commitment to a more regular survey.

-Priority Actions Status Progress of Australian Government Response (Year One) 3.4 All jurisdictions work with the National Office for Suicide Prevention to set priorities for suicide prevention research and share knowledge for continual improvement. • No clear progress on this priority action
+Priority Actions Status Progress of Australian Government Response 3.3 The National Office for Suicide Prevention to lead: (a) the development of a national outcomes framework for suicide prevention, informed by lived experience, to be applied at the program and service level as well as the national level; and (b) the development of national definitions of, and standards for, self-harm and suicide attempts.
+The NSPO has been established, with responsibility for these actions, early work on the development of a framework commenced in 2022 with further work expected following the National Strategy.
+The National Strategy, currently being developed by the NSPO, will include priority actions that aim to strengthen approaches to suicide prevention data and lay the foundations for the development of the National Suicide Prevention Outcomes Framework.
+The National Agreement commits to developing and reporting on a range of indicators, outcome measures and KPIs which reflect the objectives and goals of the Agreement.
+3.4 All jurisdictions work with the National Office for Suicide Prevention to set priorities for suicide prevention research and share knowledge for continual improvement.
+No significant progress on research aspects of this recommendation.
+A Mental Health and Suicide Prevention Data Governance Forum has been established by Mental Health Senior Officials (MHSPSO) to oversee and facilitate implementation of the data and performance measurement commitments specified in the National Agreement.
+The NSPO has established a Jurisdictional Collaborative Forum, which aims to support collaboration on suicide prevention and ensure alignment of suicide prevention activities between the commonwealth and all state and territory governments.